Money in the Bank match card & rumors

 The next Premium Live Event (PLE) on the WWE schedule is the Money in the Bank show set to take place on Sat., July 1, 2023, at the O2 Arena in London, England.
 This will be the first time the company has held a major event in London dating all the way back to 2002.

-We’re still almost a full month out from showtime and just two matches are official:
+We’re still some three weeks away from showtime and just two matches are official:

 - Men’s Money in the Bank ladder match